So, over ten years ago, I had discovered a Southern delicacy of pairing a Royal Crown Cola with a Moon Pie.

 If you’re able to purchase these, please do so.
 I don’t think you will be disappointed!
 After all, it is a tried and true favorite.

-So, I guess this concludes my article on R. C. Cola and Moon Pies.
+So, I guess this concludes my piece on R. C. Cola and Moon Pies.

 I hope you, the reader, have been informed and maybe even entertained.